pterodactyl-installer/pis-bot/README.md

 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ```

-# Pterodactyl panel

-You can run the bot in the panel.
-You just need to import the [egg provided](https://github.com/Sam1370/pis-bot/raw/master/pterodactyl/egg-discord-pis-bot.json) and create a server with it.
-You will be automatically asked for API key and other information needed to run the bot.

 # Docker image

 We provide an easy to use `docker-compose.yml` file.
 Just install `docker` and `docker-compose`.